-Prerequisites: GEOG1031 or GEOG1051 or by permission from Head of School.
+Prerequisites: GEOG1031 or GEOG1051 or by permission from Head of School

-Rationale and basic objectives; standardized types of environmental impact assessment EIA, including matrix approach, adopted methods of EIA in Australia.
-Frequently used assessment and predictive techniques for meteorological, hydrological, biological, socio-economic impacts.
+Rationale and basic objectives; history and legislative framework: standardized types of environmental impact assessment EIA, including matrix approach, adopted methods of EIA in Australia.
 Techniques of impact evaluation in terms of socio-economic criteria.
 Environmental decision making and planning under conditions of uncertainty.
 Case studies exemplifying procedures, techniques and issues.
 Trends, changes and possible future developments in EIA.
 Practical exercises representing components of typical EIAs.

-GEOG3051 Soils and Landforms S2 L2 T2
+Soils and Landforms